top of page

 “Intention” – a determination to act in a certain way…

-The first group had over twenty women, yesterday we had twelve, and the difference felt dramatic!
+The first group had over twenty women; yesterday, we had twelve, and the difference felt dramatic!

 It was a beautiful thing.

-I was struck by the amount of volunteered discussion… every single woman spoke out in the group.
-It was actually more of a dialog, and felt like one long conversation.
-Even our seated time was part of the continuum of the experience!
-We reviewed the drama triangle, and presented the empowerment triangle, and Rebecca wove the question of “What else can I do?” into almost every question or comment they shared.
-I noticed a lot of head nodding, (and not from sleepiness!) as the weight of this change of perspective sunk in.
+We reviewed the drama triangle and presented the empowerment triangle, and Rebecca wove the question of “What else can I do?” into almost every question or commented they shared.
+I noticed a lot of head nodding (and not from sleepiness!) as the weight of this change of perspective sunk in.

 I was honored to be there and look forward to the return.